VladimirMonin/gemini-media-mcp/docs/en/troubleshooting.md

 **Solution:**

-- Maximum file size is 20 MB
+- Maximum file size is 20 MB for images and 19.5 MB for audio.
-- Resize image before analysis
+- Resize or re-encode the media file before analysis.

 ## Image Analysis Issues